Join AngiesList.com Today!

 Keep your carpet in tip-top shape by cleaning spills, removing carpet stains, using a shampooer-extractor, carpet stain removers, and carpet cleaning twice a year.

 Do you have wood flooring or carpet in your home?
 If you have any carpet, you know that carpet stains are unavoidable; they’re a fact of life.
-Do you entertain on a regular basis?
+Do you entertain friends on a regular basis?
 Then you will have more than your fair share of stains.

 Replacing all the carpet yearly is not really an option so mastering the art of removing carpet stains is a worthy goal.
 If you’re a home owner you need to maintain it or if you’re a renter you’ll want to know how to remove a carpet stain to get your renter’s deposit back at a future date.